cml815/do/public/blog/covid-relief-grants-for-small-business.md

 What is the purpose of grants?

-Grants are given to companies that achieve the goals of government or not-for-profit funders.
+Grants fund companies who show they're able meet the goals of government or not-for-profit funders.
 Companies are asked to solve a problem.
 Companies benefit by advancing growth goals.

 What are the benefits of these awards?